leandrosardi/blackops/README.md

 **Notes:**

-- The command above will run installations for all the nodes in your `BlackOpsFile` with name matching `worker*`.
+- The command above will run installations for all the nodes defined in your `BlackOpsFile` with name matching `worker*`.

 - The list of `.op` scripts to execute are defined in the key `install_ops` of the node descriptor.